 Check your form every time the instructor tells you to

-I injured my wrist, I was riding a little too far forward, but also I wasn’t watching my form.
-After coming back from my injury I consciously corrected my form every time they told me to, and it feels amazing each time I actually had to make adjustments.
+After coming back from my wrist injury I consciously corrected my form every time they told me to, and it feels amazing each time I actually had to make adjustments.

 Stop your knee from turning the resistance knob